loadmill/loadmill-docs/parameters.md

 - `__random_<ANY_CHARACTERS>` 10 random characters chosen from the given suffix, e.g. you may generate a random **uppercase** hexadecimal string using a parameter named `__random_0123456789ABCDEF`.

 ### Operators

-So far, we've only seen how to inject a simple parameter value into an arbitrary expression, e.g. `Hello ${name}`.
-However, it is also possible to inject a **_computed value_** using parameter operators, e.g. `The total price is ${price + price * tax}`.
-You may use operators anywhere parameters may be used.

-Computed values can be extreamly useful when you need to introduce conditional behavior to your test.
-Say you want to skip **Purchase Request** if the preceding **Get Price Request** response returns a price above the current budget.
-This could be acomplished by extracting the price to a parameter and setting the **Purchase Request** skip condition to `${price <= budget}`.

 The currently supported operators are:
 #### Textual Operators